tonningp/cis201-class-examples/chapter05-classes/README.md

+# Instructor Notes
-# Instructor Comments\n-Pay attention to the Quality Tips and the Productivity Hints
+- Pay attention to the Quality Tips and the Productivity Hints